 Please note.
 This is not a high quality encoder.
 At a 128k bitrate it may be acceptable

 to you.
 Try it and see.
-If not there are links to higher quality alternatives at

 The original source by Gabriel Bouvigne can be found at